mui/mui-x/docs/data/data-grid/components/components.md

 ## Slot props

-To override default props or pass custom props to slot components, use `slotProps` prop.
+To override default props or pass custom props to slot components, use the `slotProps` prop.

 ```tsx
 <DataGrid